-LACOE and delegates will have championed the inherent right to an equitable and accessible early childhood educational system that values and invests in ECE as essential to all children and families' human, social, and economic success.
+LACOE and delegates will have championed the inherent right to an equitable and accessible early childhood educational system that values and invests in Early Childhood Education as essential to all children and families' human, social, and economic success.

 LACOE and delegates are uniquely positioned to effect systemic change across the ECE landscape.
 Educating decision-makers on issues such as income eligibility, the measure of poverty, and salary disparities is key to promoting an equitable and accessible early childhood educational system.
-Additionally, systemic values and philosophies must evolve to embrace equity, inclusion, and diversity in the different populations served ECE systems must become more child- and family-centered, ensure parity between nonprofits and school districts, and prioritize understanding the needs of the new ECE workforce.
+Additionally, systemic values and philosophies must evolve to embrace diversity, equity, and inclusion in the different populations served ECE systems must become more child- and family-centered, ensure parity between nonprofits and school districts, and prioritize understanding the needs of the new ECE workforce.